When to Travel to Charleston, South Carolina: Seasonal & Monthly Weather Guide

 Winter

-Charleston doesn’t normally come to mind for a winter break, but it’s a great alternative to snowy destinations.
-While the air is a lot cooler, the weather is pleasant compared to other US cities in the winter.
+While the air gets a lot cooler in winter, the weather is still pleasant compared to other US cities in the winter.
 Snow is rare, but there’s a chance of moderate rainfall.

 Waterfront Park in Winter